antonrh/anydi/docs/usage.md

 !!! note

-    If the provider has already been registered, it will be ignored to prevent duplicate registration.
+    If the provider has already been registered, it will be overridden.

 `handlers.py uses the Service class: